ate47/Teamspeak-3-Plugin-Information/README.md

 # Teamspeak-3-Plugin-Information
-TeamSpeak3Plugin: Display you some informations about clients, servers and channels.
+TeamSpeak3Plugin: Display you some information about clients, servers and channels.